HuyQLuong/github-search-pratice-ssr/README.md

 ##TODO:
 - [ ] Pagination in `UserDetailPage`
 - [ ] Add loading in `UserDetailPage`
-- [ ] Caching search user result base on searchTerm and paging
+- [ ] Caching search user result base on searchTerm and page